Tests of Christian Profession

 A Sermon on Ephesians 1:15-16Read more

-How do you know you are saved?
+How does one know they are saved?
 The world calls anyone a “Christian” even if they are associated with theism or morality in a Western context.
 The title has lost its distinctiveness due to the evaporation of its first century meaning.
 This is a problem for the church, as it is difficult to know who is truly a Christian and who is deceived or ignorant of the meaning.
 What then is the test of salvation?
-In this sermon by Dr. Martyn Lloyd-Jones, he suggests the apostle Paul provides the ultimate test as he is giving thanks and petitioning in prayer on behalf of the Ephesians.
-There are just two things necessary: 1. faith in the Lord Jesus 2. love for all the saints.
-Within these two tests, Lloyd-Jones expounds not only the significance of the terms used by Paul, but also the Apostolic order in which they occur.
+In this sermon on Ephesians 1:15–16 titled “Tests of Christian Profession,” Dr. Martyn Lloyd-Jones suggests the apostle Paul provides the ultimate test as he is giving thanks and petitioning in prayer on behalf of the Ephesians.
+There are just two things necessary: faith in the Lord Jesus and love for all the saints.
+Within these two tests, Dr. Lloyd-Jones expounds not only the significance of the terms used by Paul, but also the apostolic order in which they occur.
 It is faith in the Lord Jesus, then love for all the saints.
 Paul is uninterested in vague sentimentality in the church.
 Faith (in the biblical sense) in the person of Jesus Christ is non-negotiable.
 Only after this, but definitely following it, is love for all the saints.
 Faith and works are joined here.
-Listen as Lloyd-Jones speaks about this most important topic for our day.

 Additional Scripture Translations

 15For this reason I too, having heard of the faith in the Lord Jesus which exists among you and your love for all the saints, 16do not cease giving thanks for you, while making mention of you in my prayers;